 What is an Edge Coach?

-The Edge ADHD Coach is a professional coach who has met the rigorous standards set by the Edge Foundation and has completed training for working with students and young adults with ADHD.
+The Edge Coach is a professional coach who has met the rigorous standards set by the Edge Foundation and has completed training for working with students and young adults with Executive Function challenges that stem from conditions such as ADHD.
 Edge coaches:

-- Are committed to ongoing personal and professional growth; and
+- Are committed to ongoing personal and professional growth

 What does and Edge Coach do?